Porky's: Production

 Bob Clark got the idea to make Porky's in 1972.
 It was based on his experiences with five high school friends in Florida in the 1950s.
 He based the story on actual occurrences at Boca Ciega High School in Gulfport, Florida, and Fort Lauderdale High School in the early 1960s, and on a venue called Porky's Hide Away in Oakland Park, Florida.

 Clark teamed up with Roger Swaybill on a film, Breaking Point.
 When Clark fell ill with mononucleosis in 1979, he dictated the story of Porky's to Swaybill, who then wrote a draft of the script.
 Every studio in Hollywood turned down the project.
 Clark eventually obtained financing from Melvin Simon Productions and a Canadian firm, Astral Bellevue Pathe.
-The film had to be made in Canada to obtain government tax benefits.
+The film had to be partly made in Canada to obtain government tax benefits, but was also shot at multiple locations in Florida at Miami and Miami Beach.
 This meant Clark, who was an American, got sole screen credit as writer.
 However, Swaybill was reimbursed with a six-figure sum and was co-writer on the sequel.

 "It seems incredible to realize that Porky's, which earned more than $200 million worldwide, was done as a tax shelter, but that's the way it was," Swaybill says.
-Kim Cattrall took a small role in the film because she needed the money, and was horrified, at first, to see her name at the top of the poster: "People thought it was the end of my career".
+Kim Cattrall took a small role in the film because she needed the money, and was horrified, at first, to see her name at the top of the poster: "People thought it was the end of my career."